What is the PRRS-resistant pig?

 On April 30, 2025, the U.S. Food and Drug Administration (FDA) announced it granted approval to PIC for the gene edit used in its PRRS-resistant pig, determining that the technology is safe and effective.

-In addition to U.S. FDA approval, the governments of Colombia, Brazil and Dominican Republic issued favorable regulatory determinations for PRRS-resistant pigs, meaning these countries will treat them the same as any other pigs.
+Additionally, the governments of Colombia, Brazil, Argentina, Dominican Republic and Uruguay issued favorable regulatory determinations for PRRS-resistant pigs, meaning these countries will treat them the same as any other pigs.

 Path to Commercialization in the U.S.

-Importantly, FDA approval does not automatically trigger commercialization.
-Though PIC is legally allowed to sell PRRS-resistant pigs in the U.S., we are committed to the responsible and intentional introduction of the PRRS-resistant pig around the globe.
+Importantly, FDA approval has not automatically triggered commercialization in the U.S. Though PIC is legally allowed to sell PRRS-resistant pigs in the U.S., we are committed to the responsible and intentional introduction of the PRRS-resistant pig around the globe.

 Gaining FDA approval for the technology is an important step in this process, and we are working with additional countries to gain regulatory approval and protect global trade prior to initiating sales and delivery.

-Like humans inherit traits from their parents and grandparents, pigs will inherit resistance to the PRRS virus.
+Like humans inherit traits from their parents, the pig’s offspring then inherit the PRRS-resistant trait through traditional breeding.
 That means, even once PIC begins commercializing in the U.S., it will take time to produce enough PRRS-resistant animals to meet industry demand and reach herd immunity.
 Think of it as a dimmer switch, rather than an on and off switch.

 PIC is currently working through commercialization details and will have more information for interested customers soon.